hmrc/totp-generator/README.md

 # Instructions

-Tool that generates a TOTP (timed-based-one-time password) from a secret.
+This tool generates a 8-digits TOTP code (Timed Based One-time Password) from a shared secret key.
-It uses the HMAC-SHA512 encryption
+Thd implementation uses a HMAC (Hash-based Message Authentication Code) SHA-512 encryption algorithm.
+We based our work on the Java reference implementation provided in https://tools.ietf.org/html/rfc6238#appendix-A.
+This tool is built for testing purposes only, it is not intended to be part of a production stack.

 ### Packaging

-Run `sbt clean assembly`
+The Jar file containing the binaries can be build locally by running `sbt clean assembly` You could also find it here:

 ### Running